brucefan1983/GPUMD/README.md

 # Run GPUMD

-* Take the first example in the "examples" director for example, one can use the following command to run it:
+* Take the first example in the "examples" directory for example, one can use the following command to run it:
   * src/gpumd < examples/input1.txt
+* Please to read the manual to study the examples.
+These examples should get you started.

 # Authors: